 - Hotels: As soon as you know your dates, make reservations as Salem hotels book up very early for the month of October.
 Check out Salem hotels

-- Easiest ways to see Salem: Join a Salem Tour from Boston, and arrive in style on a comfortable tour bus; alternately, take the commuter rail from Boston, or hop on the Boston-to-Salem ferry
+- Easiest ways to see Salem: Join a Guided Day Trip from Boston to Salem by Ferry with Witch Museum, and arrive in style on a comfortable tour bus; alternately, take the commuter rail from Boston, or hop on the Boston-to-Salem ferry

 - Check dates and times: You'll find most Salem Halloween events listed in an online guide: https://hauntedhappenings.org